The two-storey high State Hall provides a sense of space and scale when arriving through the State Entrance.

 Small award ceremonies, musical recitals, international welcomes and community receptions are held in the State Drawing Room.

-Most of the furniture was custom-made for this room in 1876, and the 19th century Steinway grand piano is still used.
+Most of the furniture was custom-made for this room around 1876, and the 19th century Steinway grand piano is still used.

 Australia’s most famous opera singer, Dame Nellie Melba, was a regular visitor to Government House and a caretaker recalled that when she played the piano ‘the servants used to listen outside the doors, spellbound by the diva’s voice.'